 Visit BC Wildfire Service for up to date information about wildfire prevention and active fire information/fire bans in the province.

 For more information, check out the FireSmart Canada manuals and resources.
-This Protecting your community from wildfire manual provides individuals with the necessary tools in planning and in mitigating the risk of fire in interface areas.
+The FireSmart Begins at Home manual provides individuals with recommendations to help reduce the risk of wildfire to homes and neighbourhoods.